“Today no college has students whose intellectual thyroids are more active or whose minds are more compassionately engaged.“

 - 13 Hampshire alums have been awarded Fulbright Scholarships in the past 6 years.

 - 1 in 4 Hampshire alums start a business, organization, or non-profit.

 - Top 3% of all colleges and universities in the nation for the number of graduates who go on to earn a doctorate degree

 - 65% earn an advanced degree within 10 years of graduation.

 - 89% report receiving a job offer within one year of graduation.

-- Graduate institutions most frequently attended: Columbia, University of Massachusetts/Amherst, New York University, Harvard University, Yale University, Boston University, University of California/Berkeley, Cornell University, Smith College, University of California/Los Angeles, University of Pennsylvania, Massachusetts Institute of Technology, and Northeastern University
+- Graduate institutions most frequently attended: Columbia, University of Massachusetts Amherst, New York University, Harvard University, Boston University, Yale University, University of California Berkeley, Cornell University, Simmons College, and Smith College.

 - Famous Hampshire alumni include award-winning documentary filmmaker Ken Burns, Academy Award winner Lupita Nyong’o, Duolingo co-founder Jose Fuentes, comedian Eugene Mirman, and author Jon Krakauer.